bonearadu/ICHack20/README.md

 # StudyGroup
 Are you struggling with a particular subject?
 Need some new studying buddies?
-StudyGroup cames in your help.
+StudyGroup is what you're looking for!
-It is an Android Studio app design to find the perfect study group and even create your own study session.
+It is an Android Studio app designed to find the perfect study group and even create your own study session.
-We use firebase to stock details about users and the created events.
+We use Firebase to store details about users and the created events.

 ## Prerequisites